 Last updated October 20th, 2018.

-The New Silk Road, or One Belt One Road (OBOR) initiative, deserves far more attention than it gets.
+The Belt and Road Initiative, sometimes called the New Silk Road, deserves far more attention than it gets.
 China’s pet project could change the very nature of our global economy during the next few decades.

 For over 1,500 years between between 100BC and 1450AD, China ruled the land and seas.
 The “Middle Kingdom” controlled the Indian Ocean, Strait of Hormuz, and far beyond.
 Multiple trade routes flowed from the eastern world into Western Europe.